ertis-research/grafana-panel-what-if/README.md

 ## Requirements

-- [Grafana](https://grafana.com/) - minimum is version 8, but version 9 is recommended (v8.5.3 and v9.5.1 has been used for development)
+- [Grafana](https://grafana.com/) - minimum is version 8, but last version is recommended (v8.5.3, v9.5.1 and v12.2.0 has been used for development)

 ## Installation